oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-to-make-short-urls-readable-where-you-can/rule.md

 ---

 Readability of URLs is important, so you should consider making a short URL.
-However, it is not just making the length as short as possible - it should be friendly.
+However, it is not just making the length as short as possible - it should be friendly.​

 If you use a shortened link people can't see what they are clicking through to.
 In fact, this is what most spammers rely on: